Aptimex/QRSpool/README.md

 If you want fully-offline local hosting, you'll need to download the `Bootstrap` (CSS and Javascript) and `jsQR` files referenced in each HTML file and modify those references to point to the downloaded files.

-### NFC
-The Chrome browser on Android has support for reading NFC tags if your phone has NFC hardware (most do).
-While using a supported broswer the Scan and Apply pages will present a button at the top to enable NFC, which will prompt the browser to ask you for permission to enable that feature.
-Once enabled you can scan NFC tags formatted with the [OpenSpool data protocol](https://openspool.io/rfid.html#protocol) to get filament data that you can then apply.

 ## QR Code Data Format
 This project supports QR codes with the following data format:
 ```